 The Chairman of any meeting shall, in the event of an equality of votes, have a second or casting vote.

-Travelling expenses and a subsistence allowance to officers and members of National Council, Standing Committees and members of District Executive Committees when requested by the Membership Services Manager on the authority of the District Executive Committee for services rendered to the Federation, or any expenses incurred on its behalf, shall be paid by the sanction of the National Council, and from the funds of the Federation.
-All expenses due to members to be paid by BACS.
+Mileage/ travelling expenses and a subsistence allowance to be given to officers and members of the National Council, Standing Committees and members of District Councils on completion of an attendance expense claim form for services rendered to the Federation, or any expenses incurred on its behalf, shall be paid by the sanction of the National Council and from the funds of the Federation.
+The officials and members to advise where and who they require the money paid to.
+The receiving member shall be responsible for any tax liability incurred.
+All expenses due to members will be paid by BACS

 The National Council shall have power to make by-laws for the conduct of its business.
 But such by-laws shall not contain anything inconsistent with the provisions of these Rules.